PAC-Bayesian Bounds on Constrained f-Entropic Risk Measures: PAC-BAYESIAN BOUNDS ON CONSTRAINED f -ENTROPIC RISK MEASURES

 To make the result more concrete, we instantiate our disintegrated bound in \Cref{cor:mca-dis} with two choices of deviation $\varphi$.
 For completeness, we report in Appendix (\Cref{cor:mca-pb}) the corresponding classical bounds.
 First, we use $\varphi(a,b)\!=\!\kl^+\!(a \| b)$ defined, for any \mbox{$a,b \!\in\!
 [0,1]$}, as

 This quantity corresponds to the KL-divergence between two Bernoulli distributions with parameters $a$ and $b$ (truncated to $a\le b$).
 Second, thanks to Pinsker's inequality, we have $2(a\!-\!b)^2 \!\le\! \kl^+(a \|b)$ for $a\!\le\! b$, which yields another (direct) bound with $\varphi(a,b)\!=\!2(a\!-\!b)^2$.
-Hence, we obtain the following corollary. \begin{restatable}{corollary}{corboundseegermcadis} For any $\D$ on $\XY$, for any $\A$ of $\cardA$ subgroups, for any $\prior$ over $\A$, for any $\P \! \in \! \M(\Hcal)$, for any loss $\ell: \Y \!\times \!\Y \!\to\!
+Hence, we obtain the following corollary. \begin{restatable}{corollary}{corboundseegermcadis} For any $\D$ on $\XY$, for any $\A$ of $\cardA$ subgroups, for any $\pi$ over $\A$, for any $\P \! \in \! \M(\Hcal)$, for any loss $\ell: \Y \!\times \!\Y \!\to\!
 [0,1]$, for any $\risk$ satisfying \Cref{def:constrained-f-entropic}, for any $\delta \!\in\!
 (0,1]$, for any $\alpha\!\in\!
 (0,1]$, for any algorithm $\Phi: (\XY)^m\!\times\! \M(\Hcal)\! \rightarrow\! \M(\Hcal)$, with probability at least $1 {-} \delta$ \mbox{over $\S {\sim} \D^m$} and $h\!\sim\!\Q_\S$, we have \allowdisplaybreaks[4]

-where $\Q_{\S}$ is the posterior learned with $\Phi(\S,\P)$. \end{restatable} \begin{proof} Deferred to \Cref{proof:mca-dis}. \end{proof} Put into words, the larger the subgroup size $m_\a$, the tighter the bound.
-Conversely, smaller values of $\alpha$ make the bound looser, making the constrained $f$-entropic risk measures more pessimistic.
+where $\Q_{\S}$ is the posterior learned with $\Phi(\S,\P)$. \end{restatable} \begin{proof} Deferred to \Cref{sec:mca-dis-proof}. \end{proof} Put into words, the larger the subgroup size $m_\a$, the tighter the bound.
+Conversely, smaller values of $\alpha$ make the bound looser, due both to the multiplicative factor $\frac{1}{\alpha}$ and to the fact that smaller $\alpha$ values make the constrained $f$-entropic risk measures more pessimistic.